-This will be requested by the LSE directly and collated internally.
+For LSE applicants this will be requested by the LSE directly and collated internally.
 Candidates do not need to supply this.
 The referee may be the PhD supervisor, however if the supervisor is the proposed mentor, the referee statement should be from a second academic.
+References will need to be returned to us during the last week of March 2023.